-Value favourite Travelodge Hotels has changed with its promise to be “refreshingly simple” so how does it stack up against its natural enemy, the hipster hotel.
+Value favourite Travelodge Hotels promises to be “refreshingly simple” so how does it stack up against its natural enemy, the hipster hotel.

 1. Convenient locations